Zou-code/SELL-A/README.md

 # SELL-A

-Our experiment result can be found in the Experiment Data directort and the code can be found in the code directory
+Our experiment result can be found in the Experiment Data directory and the code can be found in the code directory